RishabhGithub7348/Language_Learning_Game/README.md

 ![image](https://github.com/RishabhGithub7348/Language_Learning_Game/assets/75687649/0b61e997-7545-4ff8-b41e-f327b8cda70e)

-Linga is a comprehensive language learning platform designed to facilitate interactive and personalized language learning experiences.
-Built on the following technologies: Next.js, TypeScript, Tailwind CSS, and MongoDB, Linga offers a wide range of features to enhance the learning journey.
+Lingua is a comprehensive language learning platform designed to facilitate interactive and personalized language learning experiences.
+Built on the following technologies: Next.js, TypeScript, Tailwind CSS, and MongoDB, Lingua offers a wide range of features to enhance the learning journey.

 ## Table of Contents